-Study finds high rate of victimization among gays, lesbians and bisexualsMay 7th, 2012 in Psychology & Psychiatry
+Study finds high rate of victimization among gays, lesbians and bisexualsMay 7, 2012 by David Tenenbaum in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress) -- A new analysis of hundreds of existing research studies shows that lesbians, gays and bisexuals experience high rates of victimization.

 Janet Hyde, a professor of psychology and women's studies at the University of Wisconsin-Madison, says, "Lesbians, gays and bisexuals, or LGBs, have received significantly more threats than straights, and significantly more physical assault."

 And even though public acceptance of gay people has improved in the United States and some other nations, the rates of victimization have, if anything, risen since the first studies included in the new report were published in 1992.